glpaparelli/formally-quantum/notes/concepts/quantum-computing/Introduction.md

 **Quantum Physics** is a mathematical model first used to describe physical phenomena that occur at the microscopic level, such as inside an atom, which exposed gaps in the preceding theory of "classical" physics.

-The quantum description is often at odds with our intuition, which has evolved according to observations of macroscopic phenomena which are, to an extremely good approximation classical.
+The quantum description is often at odds with our intuition, which has evolved according to observations of macroscopic phenomena which are, to an extremely good approximation, classical.

 **A quantum computer is a machine that uses quantum mechanics to perform calculations.**